Pool of Siloam, Blind Man Healed, 4 Purposes of Sickness, City of David, Gihon Spring, Jerusalem

 HolyLandSite

-See the amazing miracle of the blind man healed at the Pool of Siloam, learn the purposes for sickness, and learn all about the location and historical facts about this highly visited site in Jerusalem.
+See the amazing miracle of the blind man healed at the Pool of Siloam, learn the purpose for sickness, and learn all about the location and historical facts about this highly visited site in Jerusalem.

 Location